Cemeteries & Plots

 Cemetery Characteristics

-Cemeteries can be grouped in several useful ways:
+Cemeteries can vary in several ways:

 They may be run by a private company, a public agency (often a city or county), or a religious organization.